-A: The best way to protect assets from nursing home costs is through a revocable trust agreement that is, in effect, a partnership agreement between parents and children.
+A: The best way to protect assets from nursing home costs is through an irrevocable trust agreement that is, in effect, a partnership agreement between parents and children.
 It takes five years to fully protect assets from nursing home bills, so the earlier you start, the better.
-However, a revocable trust can protect assets from medical bills not covered by insurance and make you eligible for home care, Medicaid or veteran’s assistance in one month.
+However, an irrevocable trust can protect assets from medical bills not covered by insurance and make you eligible for home care, Medicaid or veteran’s assistance in one month.

 Q: How much of my parents’ assets can I save?

 A: It depends on the amount of planning your parents have done.
 If they planned five years in advance, most or all their assets may be saved.
 If a single person plans at the last minute, we may be able to save only half of his or her assets.
 If one spouse goes to a nursing home, we eventually may save virtually all the assets.

 Q: My parents are already in a nursing home.
 Does that mean it is too late to plan?

 A: It is never too late to plan, but the earlier you plan, the better.
 If your parents enter a nursing home and you start planning then, Connors and Sullivan Attorneys at Law, PLLC, can save at least half of their assets under ordinary circumstances.

 A: A health care proxy is a document witnessed by two people that appoints a person (usually a family member) to make medical decisions on your behalf if you cannot speak for yourself.
 It is important to have a health care proxy so that the person you choose can discuss your medical needs on your behalf and get the answers needed to make the best decisions under the circumstances.

 Q: What are Medicare and Medicaid?